 If only one of sourceFilename and sourceDirPath is NULL, an error is generated.

-Annex A

-(Informative)

-A possible method of operation
+Annex A (informative) A possible method of operation

 This annex describes one possible way of using the interfaces specified in Clause 6 of this International Standard.

 Publisher obtains a Code Signing Digital ID (Software Publishing Certificate) from a global certificate authority